Trade School Programs

 Auto Mechanic Training Programs in Salt Lake City, Utah

-If you’re looking to become an auto mechanic in Salt Lake City, several local schools offer comprehensive programs:
+If you’re looking to become an auto mechanic in Salt Lake City, several local schools offer excellent training programs:

 1. Salt Lake Community College (SLCC)